Eyre Highway: Route description

-Eyre Highway is the only sealed road linking the states of Western Australia and South Australia, and one of Western Australia's two sealed interstate roads (the other being the Victoria Highway linking Western Australia and Northern Territory).
+Eyre Highway is the only sealed road linking the states of Western Australia and South Australia.
+It is one of Western Australia's two sealed interstate roads, the other being the Victoria Highway linking Western Australia and Northern Territory.
 Eyre Highway runs east from Norseman in Western Australia for 1200 km across the Nullarbor Plain to Ceduna, South Australia.
-It then crosses the top of the Eyre Peninsula as it continues eastwards for 470 km, before reaching Port Augusta.
-Eyre Highway is part of the National Highway route between Perth and Adelaide, and also forms part of Australia's Highway 1.
+It crosses the top of the Eyre Peninsula as it continues eastwards for 470 km, before reaching Port Augusta.

+Eyre Highway is part of the National Highway route between Perth and Adelaide, and forms part of Australia's Highway 1.
 It is signed as National Highway 1 in Western Australia, and National Highway A1 in South Australia.
 The vast majority of the highway is a two-lane single carriageway with a speed limit of 110 km/h, except in and around built-up areas.
-Road trains (A-double or B-triple) up to 42.5 m are permitted on Eyre Highway, with Quads up to 49.5 metres (163 feet) between Ceduna and Colona Station turnoff but are limited to 100 km/h.
+Road trains (A-double or B-triple) up to 42.5 m are permitted on the Eyre Highway, with Quads up to 49.5 metres (163 feet) between Ceduna and Colona Station turnoff limited to 100 km/h.

-The Western Australian section of Eyre Highway is on the western side of the Nullarbor Plain; the South Australian section crosses the eastern section of the Nullarbor Plain, and the top of the Eyre Peninsula.
-The Nullarbor gets its name from Latin for "no tree", and the typical view is that of a straight highway and practically unchanging flat saltbush-covered terrain, although some parts are located on ridges.
+The Western Australian section of Eyre Highway is on the western side of the Nullarbor Plain.
+The South Australian section crosses the eastern section of the Nullarbor Plain, and the top of the Eyre Peninsula.
+The Nullarbor gets its name from Latin for "no tree".
+The typical view on the route is a straight highway and practically unchanging flat saltbush-covered terrain.
 The Eyre Peninsula has been extensively cleared for agriculture, although there are remnant corridors of native eucalyptus woodland alongside its roads.

 Main Roads Western Australia and the Department for Infrastructure & Transport in South Australia monitor traffic volume across the states' road networks, including various locations along Eyre Highway.
 In Western Australia, the recorded traffic volumes ranged between 430 and 760 vehicles per day in 2013/14.
-In South Australia, the estimated annual average daily traffic as of September 2015 varied between 500 and 1500 west of Lincoln Highway, and was 2700 to the east.
+In South Australia, the estimated annual average daily traffic as of September 2015 varied between 500 and 1,500 vehicles west of Lincoln Highway, and was 2,700 to the east.